 Age 21, Class of 2017

-America was raised in the Humboldt Park community of Chicago and attended North Grand High School, earning her high school diploma in June 2013.
+America was raised in the Humboldt Park community of Chicago and attended North Grand High School, earning her high school diploma.
 She participated in the Legacy Youth after-school program and the summer leadership academy during her time as a high school student.
 Throughout her time as a Legacy Youth participant, she traveled with the program to Washington, DC and New York City while also serving as a Student Leader to her peers in the program.

 Currently Attending: Dominican University, Fourth Year Student